sverhagen/from-toggl/README.md

 5. Configure the script as desired.
 See the `##### CONFIGURATION #####` block in `fromtoggl.py`.
 Set constants:

    - `CLIENT_ID`: number signifying the client ID
    - `GAP`: maximum time between two time entries to consider these the same block of work and merge them together
+   - `ROUNDING_ACCURACY`: number of minutes by which to round time entries up or down (in favor of the worker, thus accounting for entering the office and such), e.g. 12:03 becomes 12:00
    - `START_DATE`: start date to export time entries from

 6. Run the script: